 As mentioned, both Power of Sale and Foreclosure are last resorts.
 The Lender just doesn’t appear on your doorstep or change the locks without notice.
 These processes share many of the same legal documents.

-In both cases they begin with a Notice of Sale.
+In both cases they begin with legal action such as a Notice of Sale.
 Then after a 35 to 40-day period, the statement of claim is sent followed by the Writ of Possession.
 In the Statement of Claim, it will be clearly stated whether the action is a Power of Sale or Foreclosure.

 Let’s look at these steps a little closer: